natcap/invest.users-guide/source/data_sources.rst

 Land Use/Land Cover
 -------------------
-Land use/land cover (LULC) describes the physical properties of the land and/or how people are using it (forest, wetland, water, paved, agricultural, nature preserve, etc.)
-A  raster maps In order to display the data in raster format, each LULC category is mapped to an integer code (these codes do not have to be consecutive or ordered).
+Land use/land cover (LULC) describes the physical properties of the land and/or how people are using it (forest, wetland, water, paved, agricultural, nature preserve, etc.) In order to display the data in raster format, each LULC category is mapped to an integer code (these codes do not have to be consecutive or ordered).
 Unknown data gaps should be approximated where possible to avoid missing data (holes) in the output layers.

 Global land use data is available from:

  * NASA: https://lpdaac.usgs.gov/products/mcd12q1v006/ (MODIS multi-year global landcover data provided in several classifications)
  * The European Space Agency: http://www.esa-landcover-cci.org/ (Three global maps for the 2000, 2005 and 2010 epochs)

 Data for the U.S. is provided by the USGS and Department of the Interior via the National Land Cover Database: https://www.usgs.gov/centers/eros/science/national-land-cover-database